» Are There Any School Grants Especially For Legal Immigrants?

 Immigrants can get most grants and scholarships that are available for the US citizens.
-However, they should produce a proof of eligibility to apply for the federal and state grants.
+However, they should produce a proof of eligibility to apply for both federal and state grants.
 Federal grant program offers some additional funding who have the exceptional need to attend a university or college.
 Immigrants who meet the federal eligibility requirements can apply for it.

 An eligible non-citizen must be a: refugee, US permanent resident, Asylum grantee, conditional permanent resident or Cuban-Haitian entrant, who has Arrival Departure Record issued by the Immigration and Naturalization Service or simply INS.